The discovery of three pulsars in the globular cluster M15 with the FAST: Discussion

 \subsection{The Double Neutron Star M15C}

 M15C is in a well-studied pulsar-neutron star system.
-The mass of its companion, orbital parameters have all been preciously obtained in previous studies \citep{anderson-1993,deich-1996-M15Cmasses,jacoby-2006}.
-Compared with the results in 2014, M15C displayed much higher linear polarization in 2016 (\cite{ridolfi-2017}).
-It is predicted that the signal of M15C will become fainter and finally disappears between 2041 and 2053.
-In our dataset, the most recent detection to M15C was in December 20$^{\rm th}$, 2022.
+The mass of its companion and orbital parameters have all been obtained in previous studies \citep{anderson-1993,deich-1996-M15Cmasses,jacoby-2006}.
+Compared with the results from 2014, M15C displayed much higher linear polarization in 2016 \citep{ridolfi-2017}.
+It is predicted that the flux density of M15C will become fainter and finally disappear between 2041 and 2053.
+In our dataset, the second most recent detection of M15C was on December 20$^{\rm th}$, 2022.
 The duration of this observation is about three hours.
-The SNR of the M15C signal remained low (about 6.9), indicating that it is almost outside of our line of sight.
-After this observation, no signals from M15C were detected till now (e.g. 3-hour observation on 2023.01.20).
+The SNR of the M15C signal remained low (about 6.9).
+After this observation, no signals from M15C were detected until our three hour observation on January~20$^{\rm th}$, 2023.

-In order for polarization analysis, the data should be recorded in four polarizations and with noise diode on at the beginning.
+A large part of our dataset were conducted only for pulsar searching, which consists of two summed polarizations and no calibration signal injection (from a noise diode).
+In order to perform polarization analysis, the data must be recorded with four polarization products and with the noise diode on at the beginning and end of the observation.
 We only have three such observations.
-Luckily, in the data obtained on December 14$^{\rm th}$, 2019, M15C was strong enough.
-It is consistent with the previous study that M15C continues to exhibit a high linear polarization (see Figure \ref{Fig4}).
+Luckily, in the data obtained on December 14$^{\rm th}$, 2019, a signal from M15C was strong enough to perform a polarization analysis.
+It is consistent with the previous study from \citet{ridolfi-2017} that shows M15C continues to exhibit a high degree of linear polarization (see Figure~\ref{Fig4}).

+At L-band, the flux of pulsars with DM $\sim$ 68 pc cm$^{-3}$ changes every time we observe them due to interstellar scintillation \citep{gitika}.
+In our study, interstellar scintillation does contribute to the variations of M15C's signal strength.
+Due to limitations in our dataset, we are unable to precisely quantify the flux desnsity of pulsars in M15.
+Therefore, we also used the radiometer equation to estimate the flux density M15C (Equation~1).

+At L-band, the signal of M15C is becoming increasingly faint and almost can not be detected after the conclusion of 2022.
+The precise flux density measurements for pulsars in M15 are part of our ongoing GC pulsar flux measurement program, which will be discussed in a subsequent paper (Liu~et~al.,~in~prep).